alanng10/Time/Docue/a.md

 Inform can has time in concept.

-Inform done time through exform.
+Inform can done time through exform.

-Inform done time through exform time.
+Inform can done time through exform time.